΢ÃÜÆƽâ

 Counseling and Treatment

-Students who abuse controlled substances or alcohol are encouraged to seek assistance and referral through the Counseling Center (610 861-1510) or the ΢ÃÜÆƽâ Health Center (610 861-1567).
-Treatment is available for drug and alcohol abuse problems in the Counseling Center for full-time undergraduate students and full-time graduate students.
-Treatment is determined on an individual basis and may include therapy (individual and/or group) with counseling center staff or referral to off-campus treatment resources.
+Students who abuse controlled substances or alcohol are encouraged to seek assistance and referral through the Counseling & Psychological Services (CAPS) office (610 861-1510) or the ΢ÃÜÆƽâ Health Center (610 861-1567).
+Treatment is available for drug and alcohol abuse problems at CAPS for full-time undergraduate students and full-time graduate students.
+Treatment is determined on an individual basis and may include therapy (individual and/or group) with CAPS staff or referral to off-campus treatment resources.

 Many options are available in the Lehigh Valley and surrounding areas for students and employees in need of substance-abuse treatment.
 Some of these centers are listed here: